 There are so many hotels and guesthouses in Tibet.
 Usually, the travel agency will arrange your accommodation if you don’t have a special request.
 It includes in the tour package.
 They will place you in three or four-star hotels.
 If you want to stay in a five-star hotel, you can ask for them, but you need to pay for them.
 But in most of the places in Tibet, you won’t find five-star hotels except Lhasa.

 In remote areas of Tibet, the hotels are not suitable as in cities, but it is ok.
-The travel agency will arrange the hotel for you in remote areas.
+The travel agency will arrange a hotel for you in remote areas.

 Final Arrangements for the trip